iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 > I was in the same house with a person who tested positive...
 3 days later...
 Still no notification!
 Uninstalling!<br> :date: __2020-11-12 18:55:04__

 > Been running into issues of it not checking for possible exposures even with location/Bluetooth being on during the day.
 Been working around the public and it checked 3 days ago with a hefty amount of keys but not the day after or yesterday for that matter until I found I had to delete all the keys and then it'll restart and start collecting again, all my co workers have it on also.
 Not a good thing incase I ran into anyone days before that and they tested positive and the keys match later on.<br> :date: __2020-11-07 12:54:36__

-> Positive test here but can't share my result because I don't have a verification code. failed app so far🤷‍♂️ I've searched for about 15min and can only figure it's because my test was conducted out of state.
-However, I was around people in CO and would like to share it.
-Will people share if it's not easily available?
-I would also recommend information about privacy and how your results a reported.
-People might have a sense of shame or guilt but might share if there's some sense of anonymity.<br> :date: __2020-11-07 01:48:11__